What is Git/GitHub?

 GitHub will ask if you want to add a README.md, license or a

 .gitignore file.
-Do not do any of that for now.
+Do not do any of that for now – We want you to start with a completely empty repository on GitHub.

 Choosing a license

-Choosing a license is an important part of openly sharing your creative work online.
+When you are ready to use GitHub to host your own work, you should review the different license options.
+Choosing a license is an important part of openly sharing your creative and research work online.
 For help in wading through the many types of open source licenses, please visit https://choosealicense.com/.

 Connecting your local repository to the GitHub repository